 As Assistant Director for City of York Council, Tracey Carter leads the Castle Gateway project and is instrumental in delivering quality regeneration of the area for the city, making the most of the council’s assets.
 She brings a wealth of experience across a wide range of disciplines, including regeneration, property and asset management.
 As a local resident herself, Tracey is very aware of how important the Castle Gateway site is to the people of York and welcomes the opportunity to develop a new approach to public engagement which is meaningful and inclusive.

-Andy Kerr is a Commercial Project Manager in City of York Council’s major projects team, leading the regeneration of the Castle Gateway.
+Andy Kerr is Head of Regeneration Programmes at City of York Council, leading the regeneration of the Castle Gateway and My City Centre.
 He is an experienced project manager, having worked across the regeneration, housing association and public sectors.
 Andy previously led the council’s housing strategy, policy and development function and has an MSc in Urban Regeneration from Sheffield Hallam University.
 He attended the University of York as a history undergraduate and lives in the city.

-Phil Bixby has lived and worked in York for many years and loves the city but believes we need to plan for future change, and spends much of his time telling people this.
+Phil Bixby is the other half of My Future York.
+He has lived and worked in York for many years and loves the city but believes we need to plan for future change, and spends much of his time telling people this.
 As a designer of buildings he’s learned that the best results come from the best brief, where building users really think about, and creatively describe, how they want to use future places and spaces.
 He believes that York needs the same approach from its residents.
 He’s an architect who has worked on community self-build, masterplanning and community decision-making in York and elsewhere, and spends a lot of his time watching and learning about York from the saddle of a bicycle.